Coulomb gas and the Grunsky operator on a Jordan domain with corners: Introduction and main results

 \subsection{Acknowlegements}

 K.\ J.\ acknowledges support from the Knut and Alice Wallenberg Foundation.
 F.\ V.\ acknowledges support from the Knut and Alice Wallenberg Foundation and the Swedish Research Council (VR).
-We thank Yilin Wang for comments on the paper and Paul Wiegmann for interesting discussions.
+We thank Yilin Wang and Mingchang Liu for comments on the paper, Mihai Putinar for suggesting additional references, and Paul Wiegmann for interesting discussions.
+We thank the anonymous referees for helpful comments and suggestions that led to some simplifications, the correction of mistakes, and improved the presentation.